-Sophie is a Consultant Physician in Infectious Diseases and General Medicine.
-She is currently based in Singapore, with appointments at Singapore-MIT alliance for research and technology (SMART) and at DUKE-NUS as an Adjunct Assistant Professor.
-She also holds an honorary Consultant appointment at London North West Healthcare NHS Trust in the UK.
+Sophie is a Consultant Physician in Infectious Diseases and General Medicine and is the Dengue Research Group Head at the Oxford University Clinical Research Unit (OUCRU), based in Ho Chi Minh City, Vietnam.
+She is as an Adjunct Assistant Professor at the Lee Kong Chian School of Medicine in Singapore, and holds an honorary Consultant appointment at London North West University Healthcare NHS Trust in the UK.

 et al., 2017, Cardio-haemodynamic assessment and venous lactate in severe dengue: Relationship with recurrent shock and respiratory distress, Plos Neglected Tropical Diseases, Vol:11, ISSN:1935-2735

 et al., 2017, Endothelial nitric oxide pathways in the pathophysiology of dengue: a prospective observational study., Clinical Infectious Diseases, Vol:65, ISSN:1058-4838, Pages:1453-1461